david-krentzlin/idempotently/README.md

 A focused, extensible Ruby library to help teams write safe, idempotent operations around side-effecting code — especially in distributed systems, messaging pipelines, and service integrations.

-## 🚀 Elevator Pitch

-**Idempotently** gives you a simple API to wrap operations that must run **at most once**, even in the presence of multiple invocations, because of retries, or duplicate events.
+It provides a simple API to wrap operations that must run **at most once**, even in the presence of multiple invocations, because of retries, or duplicate events.
 At most once guarantees are applied within a *configurable idempotency window*.

 ## 🧩 Usage